sherlynkek/vttp5_sdf_day08/README.md

 ## Task 6
 Given 4 digits or 4 alphabats through console input.

-Find the number of permutation
+Find the number of permutation.

 Put the permutation into Set Collection

 Print out the Set Collection.

 Example